liveuak/freenoom/README_EN.md

 If you don't want to use email push, you can also use Telegram bot.
 In the `config.php` file, replace the Change the `enable` value to `true` to enable the Telegram bot.
-Similarly, change `enable` under `mail` to `false` to disable the email push method.
+Similarly, change the value of `enable` under` mail` to `false` to disable the email push method.
 Telegram bot corresponds to two configuration values, one is `chatID`, you can get your own id by sending `/start` to `@userinfobot` using your Telegram account, and the other is `token`, your Telegram bot token, how to obtain a token and how to create a Telegram bot, please refer to the official document: [click me to know](https://core.telegram.org/bots#6-botfather)